Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

 The project aims to monitor key performance indicators—such as sales, revenue, profit, and returns—evaluate how different regions are performing, uncover trends at the product level, and pinpoint high‑value customers by leveraging data on transactions, returns, products, customers, and sales territories.

 # Goals
-- Track KPIs,
+- Track KPIs
-- Compare regional performance,
+- Compare regional performance
--Analyze product level trends,
+- Analyze product level trends
--Identify high-value customers
+- Identify high-value customers

 One visualization that is almost always used in most dashboards is the **CARD**.
 The card highlights a single, important metric so that it stands out immediately.
 Below are 4 cards